Installing Hardwood Flooring Around a Fireplace Hearth

-Now that you’ve installed beautiful hardwood flooring around a fireplace, here are some easy tips to prevent sparks or heat from damaging the floor.
+Now that you’ve installed beautiful hardwood flooring around a fireplace, here are some easy tips to prevent sparks or heat from damaging the hardwood floor.

 - Install a Hearth Extension

 If for some reason, the existing fireplace does not have a hearth extension, you can purchase or build one relatively quickly.
 It must be a minimum of 2 inches thick and made from non-combustible material like concrete.
-Most building codes require a hearth extension as a buffer between the fireplace and the combustible floor.
+Most building codes require a hearth extension as a buffer between the fireplace and the combustible hardwood floor.

 There are limitless varieties of fireplace covers, from glass doors to wire mesh curtains.
 Always have them in place whenever you are not tending to the fire.

-Avoid burning softwoods like pine.
+Also, avoid burning softwoods like pine.
 It tends to pop and throw sparks a long way.

-Fireplaces and wood stoves can withstand heat, but building roaring fires for long periods can weaken the structure, and the excess heat can damage the floors.
+Fireplaces and wood stoves can withstand heat, but building roaring fires for long periods can weaken the structure, and the excess heat can damage the hardwood floors.
 Burn only what you need to add warmth or ambiance to your home.

-Hearths and Hardwood Accent Each Other
+Hearths and Hardwood Flooring Accent Each Other

 As an Amazon Associate, Easiklip Floors earns from qualifying purchases.
 This helps us provide more great blog content.
 Thank you for your support.